Kiersten White’s Slayer Duology Is a Welcome Return to the Buffyverse

 Recent Comments

-- Ian on Frank Herbert’s Dune: Science Fiction’s Greatest Epic Fantasy Novel 21 mins ago
+- vocalnerd on “What in the hell did you do?”
+The Expanse: “New Terra” and “Jetsam” 1 hour ago

-- JanaJansen on School Daze — Star Trek’s “Children of Mars” 53 mins ago
+- Marcus Rowland on Five SF Works to Read If You’ve Ever Played Traveller 3 hours ago

-- excessivelyperky on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 1 hour ago
+- Skallagrimsen on Frank Herbert’s Dune: Science Fiction’s Greatest Epic Fantasy Novel 3 hours ago

-- margerystarseeker on Five Amusing A.I.
-Characters Who Should All Definitely Hang Out 3 hours ago
+- slephoto on Movies We’re Looking Forward to in 2020 3 hours ago

-- Librarianna on Announcing the Nominees for the 2020 Philip K. Dick Award 3 hours ago
+- Anon on Five SF Works to Read If You’ve Ever Played Traveller 3 hours ago

-- ChristopherLBennett on Movies We’re Looking Forward to in 2020 3 hours ago
+- slephoto on First Morbius Trailer Reveals Intriguing Details From After Spider-Man: Far From Home 3 hours ago

-- Lisamarie on First Morbius Trailer Reveals Intriguing Details From After Spider-Man: Far From Home 4 hours ago
+- Wetlandernw on Oathbringer Reread: Chapter One Hundred Ten 4 hours ago

-- Tori Swank on The Harry Potter Reread: The Deathly Hallows, Chapters 21 and 22 4 hours ago
+- Ian on Frank Herbert’s Dune: Science Fiction’s Greatest Epic Fantasy Novel 6 hours ago

-- jec81 on Frank Herbert’s Dune: Science Fiction’s Greatest Epic Fantasy Novel 4 hours ago
+- JanaJansen on School Daze — Star Trek’s “Children of Mars” 6 hours ago